Tyrrrz/CliFx/Readme.md

 3.199426017362198
 ```

-On the other hand, if the user fails to provide the required parameter, they will get an error:
+On the other hand, if the user fails to provide the parameter, they will get an error, as parameters are always required:

 ```sh
 > myapp.exe -b 10